xaynetwork/xaynet/README.md

 of the repository.
-2. The following instructions assume you have pre-existing knowledge on some of the referenced software (like `docker` and `docker-compose`) and/or a working setup (if you decide on compiling the Rust code and running the binary manually)
+2. The following instructions assume you have pre-existing knowledge on some of the referenced software (like `docker` and `docker-compose`) and/or a working setup (if you decide to compile the Rust code and run the binary manually).
 3. In case you need help with setting up your system accordingly, we recommend you refer to the official documentation of each tool, as supporting them here would be beyond the scope of this project: